 Ethnotourism in Colombia, Indigenous Peoples of the Sierra Nevada de Santa Marta in the Tourism Industry

-At present, all indigenous cultures, in one way or another, they have managed to preserve their culture and customs in the midst of that globalization that, over time, many have been gradually disappearing, either by acculturation, the imposition of religions and state pressure with an education promoted in the Castilian language or the internal conflict in Colombia, alien to the interests of those peoples.
+At present, all indigenous cultures, in some way or another, they have managed to preserve their culture and customs in the midst of that globalization that, over time, many have been disappearing little by little, either by acculturation, the imposition of religions and state pressure with an education promoted in the Spanish language or the internal conflict in Colombia, alien to the interests of those peoples.

-Currently, Colombia is the leader in Latin America in terms of rights for indigenous peoples within their territories, this from the new constitution of 1991.
+Colombia is currently a leader in Latin America in terms of rights for indigenous peoples within their territories, as a result of the new constitution of 1991.

-It’s not for more, no doubt Colombia has many of the riches that in no other part of the world can be found, only in this part of the planet we have a greater diversity of birds, frogs, also the Ethno-tourism, the country also has the best landscapes, stories and snow-capped mountains, the two oceans, the Atlantic and the Pacific, as well as the beaches.
+No doubt Colombia has many of the riches that nowhere else in the world can be found, only in this piece of the planet we have greater diversity of birds, frogs, also the Ethnotourism, the country also has the best landscapes, stories and snow-capped mountains, the two oceans, the Atlantic and the Pacific, as well as the beaches.

-The initiatives of the Wiwa community of the Sierra Nevada de Santa Marta, in the Magdalena region, in the Guachaca basin, in the town of Gotzezhy, the idea of creating a Wiwa foundation, to support cultures in legal and social aspects, as well as to promote productive projects and support for education and health.
+The initiatives of the Wiwa community of the Sierra Nevada de Santa Marta, in the Magdalena region, by Guachaca watershed, in the town of Gotzezhy, the idea of creating a Wiwa foundation was born, to support the Wiwa cultures in legal and social aspects, as well as to promote productive projects, and support education and health.

 In 2007, when the Wiwa Foundation saw that tourist guiding in the Sierra Nevada was an activity that the indigenous people could clearly carry out, they bet on this sustainable project, since there is harmony between the indigenous people and Mother Nature.

-The possibility of creating a company that could provide Real information about the indigenous peoples of the Sierra Nevada de Santa Marta to travelers who visited places of cultural interest, to guarantee the adventurer the best experience with the indigenous communities of the Sierra Nevada.
+The possibility of creating a company that could provide real information about the indigenous peoples of the Sierra Nevada de Santa Marta to travelers visiting places of cultural interest, guaranteeing the adventurer the best experience with the indigenous communities of the Sierra Nevada.

 Thus, after an intense management and work with the indigenous authorities, in 2008 Wiwa Tours was formally born, a company unique in its sustainable characteristics in the tourism sector of the Caribbean and Colombia.